ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

     :autograde: unittest
     :datafile: turtleClasses.jar

-    Try some of the get methods in the program below.
-Note that you have to print out the values the get methods return in order to see them!
-If you just call the get method and don’t print it, you’re computing a value and then doing nothing with it.
+    Try some of the ``Turtle`` getters in the program below.
+Remember that you have to print out the values the getters return in order to see them!
+    Calling a getter just gets a value; it’s up to you to do something with it.

     ~~~~
     import java.util.*;
     import java.awt.*;